Valencia has fully surprised us with all the amazing family-based activities to do in this gorgeous coastal city.

 Why Bioparc Valencia is not Like the Other Zoos

-My five year old had one request for Spain to see as many animal parks as possible.
+My five-year-old had one request for Spain to see as many animal parks as possible.
 Gratefully, I am in charge of our visits.
 Meaning, even though we visited five cities, one animal park was plenty for me.

-With that in mind, I needed to choose the one that was most influential and most unique.
-After many back-and-forths with Maximo, from Valencia Tourism Board, I was convinced the Valencia’s zoo was the perfect spot for us.
+With that in mind, I needed to choose the one that was the most influential and most unique.
+After many back-and-forths with Maximo, from Valencia Tourism Board, I was convinced Valencia’s zoo was the perfect spot for us.

 The Bioparc’s main theme is Africa.
 The majority of the animals are only from that continent and some of the surrounding islands, predominantly Madagascar.

-The reason why the zoo is ranked one of the top in the world is because of the way their animals live here.
+The reason why the zoo is ranked as one of the top in the world is because of the way their animals live here.
 They don’t have any cages.
 The open spaces are huge with plenty of space to run around and, due to the good life, capabilities of procreating.

 Interesting Fact – did you know that there are only 500 giraffes left in the wild?